psycpv/dz-web/README.md

 git clone https://github.com/Zwirner/zwirnerweb.git
 ```

+5. Duplicate the `.env.local.example` file and rename it as `.env`.
+Ask engineering for the `SANITY_API_READ_TOKEN` value and replace it in that file.

-5. Open the project folder and let Docker Compose to install everything for you running the following command.
+6. Open the project folder and let Docker Compose to install everything for you running the following command.

 ```sh
 docker-compose up -d
 ```

-6. Voilà!
+7. Voilà!
 Open this URL http://localhost:3000/ and you should see the system working.

 ## Features